worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.

+- **2026-04-30: Major restructuring and rewrite of the Overview’s frontmatter and Part 1 ("The Vitals").**
+    - **Part 1 was fully rebuilt around a new diagnostic architecture.** The previous sequence centered on **“Deconstructing the Core Myths of Civilization 1.0,” “The Primal Wound of Civilization 1.0: The Inflammation of Humanity,”** and **“The Great Scaling: The Feedback Loop of Distortion”** has been replaced by a more developed progression through **Relief, Amazing, the Civilizational Rupture, Rupture to Distortion, the World Distortion Built, Blame and Structural Justice, the inherited assumptions protecting Civilization 1.0, and the Path Forward.**
+    - **The philosophical and diagnostic core of Part 1 was significantly expanded and clarified.** The new version reframes the opening of the document around conditional life, rupture, distortion, inherited assumptions, and the movement from civilizational diagnosis toward structural clarity.
+    - **Frontmatter and reader guidance were substantially updated.** The preface, first-time reader note, and opening framing were revised to better present the Overview as the document’s main cumulative blueprint while still preserving targeted entry points for readers approaching specific sections first.
 - **2026-03-07: MAJOR ARCHITECTURAL REFACTORING of Part 1 ("The Vitals").** This is a complete, foundational overhaul of the document's core diagnosis and narrative structure.
     - **New Narrative Flow:** Part 1 has been re-ordered for maximum clarity and persuasive power, moving from the "Goal" (The Great Relief) to the "Deconstruction of Old Beliefs" (The Myths), before delivering the core "Diagnosis" (The Primal Wound).
     - **Upgraded Core Diagnosis:** The "Core Wound" section has been completely rewritten to center on the mechanistic process of the "Primal Wound" and the "Hijacking of the Coherence Engine," grounding the entire framework in a new, more powerful psycho-biological model.